 Update: Note that Toro Safari Lodge no longer exists.
 The facility has been taken over and now trades as Big 5 Chobe Lodge.
-It still has camping and on a visit in May 2016 I noted that they've installed sprinklers so there may be green grass there in future.
-The chalets are also still there and were being renovated during my visit.
-You can book through Temba, tel +27 (0)21 8550395.
+It still has camping and on a visit in May 2016 I noted that the chalets were being renovated.
+We went back in May 2019 and enjoyed the peace and quiet once again.
+You can book for this lodge through Temba, tel +27 21 8550395.

 2. Yes, we did hear a barking dog one night, but we also heard hippos most nights, which more than made up for it.
 Our campsite was even visited by a nagapie (bushbaby) leaping through the trees.